maths/stack-web/website_files/Events/2026-07-27-Conf-2026/registration.md

 Registration for the International Meeting of the STACK Community 2026 is now open.
 This page provides an overview of fees, optional additions, available support, key deadlines, and the registration process.

-The conference registration fee of **USD 600** covers participation in all academic sessions, workshops, community meetings, and social events held during the conference week.
+The conference registration fee of **USD 600** covers participation in all academic sessions, workshops, community meetings, and official  and cultural events held during the conference week.
 This includes:

 - Coffee breaks
 - Daily lunches